MunawarJohar/BRICKS/README.md

 ### 2. Perform your preliminary assessment of your building

 The bricks module currently provides two main functionalities to assess a building, one is through a compilation of empirical methods i.e empirical correlations that have been determined by researchers linking the amount of damage expected in a building due to its current situation.
-And secondly the LTSM a elementary structural mechanical aproach the displacement and strains of the building subject to a subsidence distribution.
+And secondly the LTSM a elementary structural mechanical approach the displacement and strains of the building subject to a subsidence distribution.

 ### 2.1 Assesment against empirical methods